For details, call the admin offices 8 a.m. to 4:30 p.m. Monday through Friday: 330-867-5511.

 - Rolling parking limitations and amenity closures are in effect at busy locations.

 The majority of the park district's restrooms have been reopened.
 Closures include:

 - Cascade Valley Metro Park - Oxbow Area Ballfields

 - Spring/Summer 2020: Beginning in early March, the Towpath Trail will be rerouted around the KB BioEnergy plant while the City of Akron performs work associated with its ongoing sewer project.
 The trail is anticipated to be restored by August 1, 2020.

 - Ongoing: Due to sewer work being completed by the City of Akron, the trail is rerouted between Memorial Parkway and the Mustill Store Trailhead, just north of downtown.
 The new route will be in effect for several years.
 Get more information on this project.

 - Ongoing: The Memorial Parkway Trailhead will be closed through mid-2020 due to a City of Akron CSO construction project.
-The restrooms will be open.
+The restrooms are temporarily closed for repairs.
 A small portion of the Towpath Trail near the trailhead will be detoured around the construction area.
 Trail users may park at the Dog Park parking lot.

 Sand Run Metro Park

 - 7/21/20: Beginning Tuesday, July 21 and continuing for approximately three months, a portion of Sand Run Parkway and the Jogging Trail will be closed to make the first in a series of grant-funded infrastructure and ecological improvements within Sand Run Metro Park.
 This construction will result in the temporary closure of:

 - Revere Rd. parking lot